Deadline for Applications: May 1, 2020

 - Vision Statement: Set forth your goals and plans for the content of the journal.
 This may include an assessment of the current strengths, weaknesses, or gaps that you plan to address and how you will carry out your plan.

 - Editor/Co-Editors Background Information: the name, affiliation, and other important information about the potential editor(s).
 Describe the qualifications and experience of each person that supports their inclusion.
 Please do not include names of individuals that you would like to include on the larger editorial board.
 If you wish to include names of nominees for Pedagogy and Book Review editors, you may; these individuals will be nominated by the editorial team after they are selected, so you are not required to include them in your application.
 See the SREM bylaws for details.

 - Institutional Support: It is important for candidates to examine the feasibility of serving as editor in light of the resources provided by the publisher, the section, and the home university.
 We request a preliminary letter of support from a dean or other appropriate institutional official.
 This letter must be included for the application to be considered.

 - CVs for all potential editors (and if applicable associate editors).

-For questions and further information about the application process, please contact: Mary Campbell, Chair of SREM Publications committee, firstname.lastname@example.org.
+For questions and further information about the application process, please contact: W. Carson Byrd, Chair of SREM Publications committee, firstname.lastname@example.org.
 We encourage anyone who is considering an application and wants to discuss ideas or ask questions about any topic, including the resources necessary to support the journal, to get in touch.
 The SREM bylaws are available here.

-The application packet should be no more than five (5) pages (excluding CVs), and must be received by March 1, 2019.
+A brief note indicating interest in applying should be sent to email@example.com by April 1, 2020.
+The application packet should be no more than five (5) pages (excluding CVs), and must be received by May 1, 2020.